bcsurf2822/parsity_js_pro/src/closure/README.md

 ### Your Turn

-Write an article or record a video on closure with some examples and send it to your mentor via slack.
+Write an article or record a video on closure with some examples and send it to me via Slack or email at brianjenney@jswizards.io.